-The Freedom Online Coalition is a group of countries deeply committed to the human rights and fundamental freedoms proclaimed in the Universal Declaration of Human Rights.
-We believe that the human rights that people have offline must also be protected online.
-We commit to working together, and with all others who share these views, to support Internet freedom and protect human rights online worldwide.
-The FOC aims to be a proactive coalition that ensures Internet freedom issues are on the international policy agenda as a way to drive concrete policy changes and outcomes.
+The FOC is a group of countries (each a Member) committed to the human rights and fundamental freedoms proclaimed in the Universal Declaration of Human Rights and to upholding their respective obligations under the international human rights treaties to which they are a party.
+The FOC believes that the human rights that people have offline must also be protected online.
+The Coalition serves as a coordinating body that advances cross-regional diplomacy and commits to working together, and with all others who share these views, including through multistakeholder engagement, to support Internet freedom and protect human rights online worldwide.
+The FOC aims to be a proactive coalition that works with all stakeholders to ensure Internet freedom issues are on the policy agenda as a way to drive concrete policy changes and outcomes, and shape global norms to promote a rules-based, democratic, and inclusive world where human rights and fundamental freedoms are upheld in online and digital contexts, with the goal of ensuring everyone, irrespective of gender, ethnicity, indigeneity, language, religion, age, national origin, disability, sexual orientation or other factors, can fully enjoy their human rights online.